Environment

 U. S. Steel Mon Valley Works is one of the most energy-efficient integrated iron and steel facilities in the world.
 The Mon Valley Works reuses gases from blast furnaces and coke ovens to support combustion processes at U. S. Steel's Clairton, Edgar Thomson, and Irvin facilities, as well as to generate electricity at the Edgar Thomson and Clairton plants.
 The Mon Valley Works is a certified Alternative Energy System recognized by the Pennsylvania Department of Environmental Protection (PADEP).

-Companywide, by using the blast furnace and coke oven gas generated in our cokemaking and steelmaking activities to power our facilities, we avoided consuming enough natural gas and other fuels from 2018 to 2021 to heat more than 3.2 million households each year.
+Company-wide, by using the blast furnace and coke oven gas generated in our cokemaking and steelmaking activities to power our facilities, we conserved enough natural gas and other fuels from 2020 to 2023 to heat approximately 3.4 million households each year.

-U. S. Steel recycles several other materials from the byproduct cokemaking, ironmaking, steelmaking, and steel finishing operations.
-In 2021, 8,808 metric tons of process materials from the cokemaking byproducts plant were collected and returned directly to coke ovens.
-Carbon, iron, and steel bearing residuals, such as coal and coke fines, taconite pellet fines, blast furnace and steel furnace air pollution control dusts and sludges are used to produce sinter and briquettes, which are then used as feedstocks for ironmaking and steelmaking, respectively.
-This included the production of approximately 4.8 million metric tons of sinter, which were used in the blast furnaces, along with 142,151 metric tons of briquettes that were used in the blast furnaces and Basic Oxygen Processes (BOP) furnaces.
+U. S. Steel recycles several other materials from the byproduct, cokemaking, ironmaking, steelmaking, and steel finishing operations.
+In 2023, 6,213 metric tons of process materials from the cokemaking byproducts plant were collected and returned directly to coke ovens.
+Carbon, iron, and steel bearing residuals, such as coal and coke fines, taconite pellet fines, blast furnace and steel furnace air pollution control dusts and sludges are used to produce sinter and briquettes, which are then used as feedstocks for iron-making and steelmaking, respectively.
+This included the production of approximately 4.1 million metric tons of sinter, which was used in the blast furnaces, along with 108,153 metric tons of briquettes that was used in the blast furnaces and Basic Oxygen Process (BOP) furnaces.

 Environmental Areas of Focus